 High Definition Audio & HD Audio | After LP and CD, a new form of listening to music has established itself: The playback of digital music files using an audio PC and a USB DAC (D/A Converter), also referred to as USB Fidelity and HiRes or HD Audio.

 24bit96 shows you where to download the best high-res music, how to play these HD music downloads by using a USB connected DAC with a USB audio server seamlessly integrated into the existing high-end stereo system, and how to easily build and configure this USB audio server yourself.

 What is digital or USB audio, how is the playback using a computer different from playing a CD, and what more can you tune and optimize?
 For more information and tips for the optimal audio test please read this:

-Building a USB audio server for the bit-accurate playback of high-res audio files yourself and optimally configure is a much cheaper and much more flexible alternative.
+Building a USB audio server for the bit-accurate playback of high res audio files yourself and optimally configure is a much cheaper and much more flexible alternative.
 You only need some patience and some skills, and some off-the-shelf computer hardware - in the course of ecological sustainability older PCs and MACs.